grikomsn/lazada-review-scraper/README.md

 ## Features ✨

 - Based on [Amazon Cell Phones Reviews dataset project](https://github.com/grikomsn/amazon-cell-phones-reviews)
+- Scrape one or multiple categories
 - Scrapes basic metadata with ratings and reviews
 - Use multiple Puppeteer pages as _workers_
-- Configurable timeout for adjusting server rate limits (defaults to 5 seconds)
+- Configurable timeout for rate limits cooldowns (read more below)

+## Important Note 👀

+Due to Lazada servers limits _unusual requests_, this scraper only utilize one worker to scrape search results, while the review scraping process is set to five workers with a five second timeout.

+_More detailed documentation on this issue coming soon..._

 ## Download Data 📫